What are Boosts?

 Rebirthing can also grant new effect type boosts to your character or increase them (if possible).
 These added effects, resists, or weaks will always be adjacent (1-2 steps behind or after) to the existing effect, resist, or weak on the circle being effected by the rebirth, depending on which kind of effect they are.

 Additionally, if you have a max tier Resist, it has a chance of freely REMOVING the same type of weakness from your character.
-(Such as if you had both Weak Petrify and Resist Petrify at max tier, Resist Petrify could remove Weak Petrify.
+For example, if you have both Weak Petrify and max tier Resist Petrify, the resist could remove the weakness.